-Summary : From January onwards, seasonal ice conditions offer the best chance of crossing the Antarctic Circle.
-Here you'll witness sweeping landscapes, sizable Adelie penguin rookeries, and hope to see large tabular icebergs that have drifted north from the Bellingshausen Sea.
-Anticipate exciting ice navigation on this expedition.
-If conditions allow, make landfall at Detaille Island below the Antarctic Circle, where you'll venture onshore to explore an old science base.
-Navigate north into the Gerlache region and plan on visiting a working research station and other historic sites.
+Summary : Witness sweeping landscapes, sizable Adelie penguin rookeries, and hope to see large tabular icebergs that have drifted north from the Bellingshausen Sea on a journey that aims to cross the Antarctic Circle.
+Anticipate exciting ice navigation.
+If conditions allow, make landfall at Detaille Island below the Antarctic Circle where you'll venture onshore to explore an old science base.
+Navigate north into the Gerlache region to visit a working research station and other historic sites.
 Enjoy a Zodiac cruise through the spectacular ‘iceberg graveyard’ at Pleneau Island.
 A varied program of off-ship excursions provides an exciting selection of activities to choose from, including short or long hikes ashore, visits to historic sites and wildlife colonies, Zodiac cruising while looking for whales and seals or simply photographing incredible icebergs.
 These activities are enjoyed in the company of experienced wilderness guides, naturalists, marine biologists, historians, and photographers.
 A final highlight on this voyage will be a visit to the enchanting South Shetland Islands.

 Activities : Birding, Camping, Child-Friendly, Hiking, Kayaking, Photography, Triple/Quad Cabins, Antarctic Circle

 Your journey to Antarctica commences this afternoon in Ushuaia, in southern Argentina.
 Gather at a central meeting point, transfer to the pier, and embark your expedition ship.
 After settling into your cabin and exploring the ship, you will meet your expedition team and fellow passengers.
 Excitement is in the air as you enjoy a welcome cocktail and dinner and cast off, bound for Antarctica and the adventure of a lifetime.